prabhasapkota/Data-Analytics-Capstone/README.md

 ### Goal 1: Optimize Farm Input Usage
 Used a regression model to predict productivity based on fertilizer and land use.
-Prior to use a regressison model merged datasets was checked for NaN or infinite values, and NaNs were filled with the median value of each column.
+Prior to use a regresison model merged datasets was checked for NaN or infinite values, and NaNs were filled with the median value of each column.
 Then values were clipped to a reasonable range to address any outliers or excessively large values that could distort the model's learning process.
 This clipping ensured that extreme values did not overly influence the model while retaining meaningful data followed by checking for Large Numerical values.
 After preprocessing, a regression model was trained to predict agricultural productivity (value-prod) using features such as fertilizer use, land use, and engineered variables like lagged productivity and interaction terms.
-The model's performance was evaluated using Mean Absolute Error (MAE) and R-squared metrics (R²).
-The Mean Absolute Error (MAE) of 102,387.80 indicates a relatively low average prediction error, suggesting that the model’s predictions are close to the actual values, especially if the productivity values are large.
-The R-squared (R²)value of 0.99 shows that the model explains 99 percentage of the variance in productivity, indicating an excellent fit.
-This high R² suggests that the model effectively captures the relationship between farm inputs (fertilizer and land use) and agricultural output.
+The performance of the model was assessed using Mean Absolute Error (MAE) and R-squared (R²).
+The MAE of 102,387.80, means the model’s predictions are usually close to actual values, especially when productivity is high.
+The R² value of 0.99 shows the model explains 99\% of the changes in productivity, meaning it fits the data very well.
+This high R² suggests the model accurately shows how farm inputs (like fertilizer and land use) effect agricultural output.
 ![alt text](<images/Code and outputs for Goal 1.png>)

 ### Goal 2: Identify Sustainable Land Use Practices